Pokémon GO - Hoenn Celebration Event: date - Somag News

 Pokémon in 5-star raids: Kyogre and Groudon.

-Hoenn Dedicated Collection Challenge: Catch Treecko, Torchic, Mudkip, Nincada, Nosepass, Aron, Plusle, Minun, and Bagon to receive three Silver Pinia Berries, PX, and an Incense.
+Hoenn-Dedicated Collection Challenge: Catch Treecko, Torchic, Mudkip, Nincada, Nosepass, Aron, Plusle, Minun, and Bagon to receive three Silver Pinia Berries, XP, and an Incense.